GitBruno/Open-Source-Lonely-Roads/Goals & Todo.md

 - Good heat handling/dissipation
 - Good price
 - Good documentation
-- readily avalible parts
+- Readily avalible parts
 - A range of PCB manufaturing options (design not totaly resticted by super thick pcb or any kind of special treatment)

 # CONS
--This system uses more power in standby then a passive system
+- This system uses more power in standby then a passive system
--This system is less efficient then a passive system (duh)
+- This system is less efficient then a passive system (duh)
--This system does not distribute CV and gate signals
+- ~~This system does not distribute CV and gate signals

 # TODO
 - Power Input 15–21V (15 is best, most laptop chargers are 19V) Surge capability value?